-SB 1403 (Lara, Chapter 370, 2018), The California Clean Truck, Bus, and Off-Road Vehicle and Equipment Technology Program, upon appropriation from the Greenhouse Gas Reduction Fund, funds zero- and near-zero-emission truck, bus, and off-road vehicle and equipment technologies and related projects upon appropriation from the GGRF.
+SB 1403 (Lara, Chapter 370, Statutes of 2018), The extended the California Clean Truck, Bus, and Off-Road Vehicle and Equipment Technology Program - and directs CARB to develop an annual framework and plan to guide these investments.
+The California Clean Truck, Bus, and Off-Road Vehicle and Equipment Technology Program, upon appropriation from the Greenhouse Gas Reduction Fund, funds zero- and near-zero-emission truck, bus, and off-road vehicle and equipment technologies and related projects upon appropriation from the GGRF.
 AB 118 (Nunez, Chapter 750, 2007) established the Air Quality Improvement Program, a voluntary incentive program administered by CARB for the purposes of funding clean vehicle and equipment projects aimed to reduce emissions, among other things, the reduction of criteria air pollutants and improvement of air quality.

-The Governor recently highlighted the importance of transitioning to zero-emission transportation technology in his Executive Order N-79-203 which calls for 100 percent of of-road vehicles and equipment operations to be zero- emission by 2035 where feasible.
-In furtherance of this objective, FY 2021-22 Funding Plan4 allocated \$194.45 million to CORE.
-This includes \$108.5 million via Low Carbon Transportation, \$86.5 million via the Air Pollution Control Fund, and \$30 million appropriated per SB 170 (Skinner, Chapter 240, 2021) to fund zero-emission small off-road equipment for professional landscaping services operated by small businesses5 and sole proprietors.
+The Governor has recently highlighted the importance of transitioning to zero-emission transportation technology in his Executive Order N-79-20 which calls for 100 percent of off-road vehicles and equipment operations be zero-emission by 2035 where feasible.
+In furtherance of Promoting this objective, the FY 2022-23 Funding plan allocated \$273 million to CORE from Low Carbon Transportation funds.
+In furtherance of this objective, FY 2021-22 Funding Plan allocated \$194.45 million to CORE.
+This includes \$108.5 million via Low Carbon Transportation, \$86.5 million via the Air Pollution Control Fund, and \$30 million appropriated per SB 170 (Skinner, Chapter 240, 2021) to fund zero-emission small off-road equipment for professional services operated by small businesses and sole proprietors.